 The middle and top tiers, which are higher up than the adjacent northeast and southeast corners, are fully protected from the sides by large windshields.
 The bottom tier is fully protected as well because of the stadium’s enclosed shape.

-The interior of the Family Stand and the stadium’s southeast corner is single-tiered.
+The interior of the Grange Stand and the stadium’s southeast corner is single-tiered.

 The Grandstand includes most of the stadium’s southwest and northwest corners.
 Each of these corners has a tower at the back for corporate, disabled and media that includes a flat platform down in front of it.

 The Grandstand itself is split into three tiers, with the bottom tier being the largest and the middle tier being the smallest.
 The bottom tier consists of entirely blue seating, with the stadium’s dugouts and tunnel located down at the front and the changing rooms inside.
 The seating blocks immediately behind these blocks are for corporate use.
 Down at the front of either end of the lower tier is a flat platform for disabled supporters to use.